-Mäpuru is a tiny town of around 100 Yolnu people in east Arnhem Land or Yolnu Land.
+Mäpuru is a tiny town of around 100 Yolŋu people in east Arnhem Land or Yolŋu Land.
 Close to 50 of these are children.
 It is located on the mainland, 30 km south of Galiwin'ku (on Elcho Island).

 It is a very isolated location, taking around 13 - 15 hours to drive from Darwin to Mäpuru in the dry season (June to November).
 These roads are impassable in the wet season.
-The cheapest way to fly to Mäpuru from Darwin is via

-Elcho Island on Air North and then a Missionary Aviation Charter (MAF) flight to Mäpuru, about 10 minutes costing around \$1,000 each way.
+The cheapest way for one person to fly to Mäpuru from Darwin is via Elcho Island on Air North and then a Missionary Aviation Charter (MAF) flight to Mäpuru, about 10 minutes costing around \$1,300 each way.
 Other more expensive routes are via Milingimbi and Gove.
+For 2 or more people it is cheaper to charter an aircraft, \$2,800 one way.